channingwalton/obsidian-themes/README.md

 ## Installation

-1. Copy [big-sur-notes.css](/big-sur-notes.css) to `your vault folder/.obsidian/themes`.
+1. Copy a theme file like [big-sur-notes.css](/big-sur-notes.css) to `your vault folder/.obsidian/themes`.
-2. In Obisidian's preferences select the `big-sur-notes` theme under the Appearance preferences.
+2. In Obisidian's preferences select the theme (`big-sur-notes` for example) under the Appearance preferences.

 You may also like to install the [SF Pro font from Apple](https://developer.apple.com/fonts/) which the theme selects ahead of defaults.